YReshetko/rest.int.test/README.md

 NOTE:
 - *"executor" : "CURL"* - At the moment the tool has only one implementation of the endpoints caller, it's curl (https://curl.haxx.se/)
-- *"description" : "Suit description."* - Suit description - shown on test report
+- *"description" : "Suite description."* - Suite description - shown on test report
 - *"label" : "Test label"* - Test description - shown on test report

 ### Variables